-I,, by signing below, attest to the following: I have read the course syllabus for ATEP 300 in its entirety, and I understherein.
-This syllabus serves as a binding contract for ATEP 300 between m I have a clear understanding of the due dates for assignments and e responsibility for the material.
-I am aware that failure to submit assignments by the dates assigned will relate work will not be accepted.
-I understand the instructor reserves the right to alter the provided scheduling the state of the st e and the instructor. xaminations, and I accept sult in no points awarded as responsible for the assignments and examination dates for the most curreschedule.
-I accept responsibility for reading announcements that are sent to me via e- is my responsibility to access my Blackboard e-mail for messages, or forwarthe directions provided in the syllabus.
-(Signature) (Date) Student Acknowledgement of Syllabus I,, by signing below, attest to the following: I have read the course syllabus for ATEP 300 in its entirety, and I understherein.
-This syllabus serves as a binding contract for ATEP 300 between m I have a clear understanding of the due dates for assignments and e responsibility for the material.
-I am aware that failure to submit assignments by the dates assigned will responsible to the submit assignments. e and the instructor. xaminations, and I accept late work will not be accepted.
-I understand the instructor reserves the right to alter the provided scheduresponsible for the assignments and examination dates for the most currencedule.
-I accept responsibility for reading announcements that are sent to me via e- is my responsibility to access my Blackboard e-mail for messages, or forwar the directions provided in the syllabus.
-(Signature) (Date) (Instructor Copy: Submit to the instructor at the end of the first cla ess meeting)
+I, , by signing below, attest to the following: (Print First and Last Name) ther I resp I a late have read the course syllabus for ATEP 300 in its entirety, and I understand the policies contained rein.
+This syllabus serves as a binding contract for ATEP 300 between me and the instructor. have a clear understanding of the due dates for assignments and examinations, and I accept consibility for the material.
+Improve that failure to submit assignments by the dates assigned will result in no points awarded as work will not be accepted. resp understand the instructor reserves the right to alter the provided schedules as necessary and I am consible for the assignments and examination dates for the most current version of the syllabus edule.
+I a is n accept responsibility for reading announcements that are sent to me via e-mail through Blackboard; it my responsibility to access my Blackboard e-mail for messages, or forward Blackboard e-mail as per directions provided in the syllabus.
+(Signature) (Date) (Student Copy: This copy should remain attached to your syllabus) %- - Student Acknowledgement of Syllabus I, , by signing below, attest to the following: (Print First and Last Name) I l ther I have read the course syllabus for ATEP 300 in its entirety, and I understand the policies contained rein.
+This syllabus serves as a binding contract for ATEP 300 between me and the instructor. have a clear understanding of the due dates for assignments and examinations, and I accept consibility for the material.
+I a am aware that failure to submit assignments by the dates assigned will result in no points awarded as work will not be accepted.
+I ı resp understand the instructor reserves the right to alter the provided schedules as necessary and I amponsible for the assignments and examination dates for the most current version of the syllabus edule.
+I a is n accept responsibility for reading announcements that are sent to me via e-mail through Blackboard; it my responsibility to access my Blackboard e-mail for messages, or forward Blackboard e-mail as per directions provided in the syllabus.
+(Signature) (Date) (Instructor Copy: Submit to the instructor at the end of the first class meeting)